gofs

 By default, allow to access pprof route by private address and loopback address only.

-You can disable it by setting the pprof_private
+You can disable it by setting the pprof_private to false.

 $ gofs -source=./source -dest=./dest -server -tls_cert_file=cert.pem -tls_key_file=key.pem -rand_user_count=3 -pprof